rspamd/rspamd.com/doc/modules/multimap.md

 * `nflags` - One or more flags which must NOT be present to match

 Currently available flags are `ssl` (hop used SSL) and `authenticated` (hop used SMTP authentication).

+### Selector options filters

+* `regexp:/re/` - extract data from selector's results according to some regular expression (usually not needed)

 ### Symbol options filters